-Pune: Over 15 detained after Hindutva group protests screening of film on Kashmir
+Pune: Over 15 members of Hindutva group detained for protests outside screening of film on Kashmir

 “The members of the Hindutva group held the protest after the film was screened,” the police inspector said.
 “The event was not disrupted due to the protest.”

-The film I Am Not The River Jhelum, directed by Prabhash Chandra, depicted life in the heavily-militarised region of Kashmir through the eyes of a young woman.
+The film I Am Not The River Jhelum, directed by Prabhash Chandra, depicted life in the heavily-militarised region of Kashmir through the eyes of several characters.
 In March 2022, Chandra jointly won the FFSI KR Mohanan award for Best Debut Director from India at the International Film Festival of Kerala.

+A person who was at the screening but asked to remain unidentified said that an unknown man went up to Chandra as the question-and-answer session was underway and demanded that he stop the session.

+After that, Chandra was seen going into another room.
+Police personnel took him away from the venue, reportedly for his safety, this person said.

 Also read: In ‘I Am Not The River Jhelum’, a Kashmir file